PHD-lanyu/SpikeGT/README.md

 # SpikeGT
-This repo is for source code of paper "SpikeGraphormer: A High-Performance Graph Transformer with Spiking Graph Attention".
+This repo is for source code of paper "SpikeGT: An Efficient Graph Transformer with Spike-Empowered Graph Attention".

 # A Gentle Introduction
 <div align="center">